MarcosMJD/ghcn-d/setup_gcp.md

 ## Create a GCP account

+Google provides 300USD free credit available for 90 days to new accounts.

 ## Create a new project in GCP

 When creating a project, use a project id that is unique, edit it since it can not be modified later on.
 Use the following project name and id: